-Protection of children's rights for workers throughout the Group's value chain, strictly prohibiting child labour and forced labour as established in the Supplier Code of Conduct.
-This boosts social cohesion and sustainable development of the community.
 Impact on work-life balance, personal well-being and family and social relations due to lack of oversight by the Group to ensure that the working conditions stipulated in the Supplier Code of Conduct are met, especially with suppliers of wheat and rice within the supply chain.
-This deficient oversight could result in violations of labour rights, affecting not only the workers but also their personal and social environments. l· Р Improvement of Group's reputation by establishing business relationships with selection criteria to guarantee secure, stable employment with adequate wages and working times.
+This deficient oversight could result in violations of labour rights, affecting not only the workers but also their personal and social environments.
+I- Р Improvement of Group's reputation by establishing business relationships with selection criteria to guarantee secure, stable employment with adequate wages and working times.
 This can in turn improve the performance of work teams in the value chain, contributing towards achieving a more productive and satisfied labour force, which has a positive impact on our operating performance.
-0 Ρ
+0 Р

+S3

-S3 Affected Communities
+Affected Communities